-High-density interlock (double jersey) knits reduce microplastic shedding by >70% compared to brushed fleece.
-Procurement must specify ≥160 GSM, 40GG construction, and >900 TPM (Twists Per Meter) filament twist to comply with EU ESPR 2026 regulations.
-D036 Nylon 6 achieves 0.8 mg/kg shedding (ISO 4484-2), outperforming low-density single jerseys by 94% in mechanical wash tests.
+High-density 40GG interlock (double jersey) knits reduce microplastic shedding by >70% compared to brushed fleece per ISO 4484-2 testing.
+For EU ESPR 2026 compliance, procurement must specify ≥160 GSM, 40GG construction, and >900 TPM filament twist in tech packs.
+D036 Nylon 6 achieves 0.8 mg/kg shedding — 94% below standard polyester fleece in SDL Atlas GyroWash mechanical wash cycles.

 Microplastic emission from synthetic textiles triggers significant EU compliance risk in 2026.
 The EU Strategy for Sustainable and Circular Textiles and the Ecodesign for Sustainable Products Regulation (ESPR) will soon mandate microfiber shedding thresholds.
-Ocean Wise 2025, synthetic activewear typically sheds 15–25 mg/kg per wash.
+Per Ocean Wise 2025 research, synthetic activewear typically sheds 15–25 mg/kg per wash.
 Engineering-level solutions—specifically transition to high-density 40GG knits—mitigate this at the source without degrading 4-way stretch performance.

 Mechanical Drivers of Fiber Fragmentation and Shedding

 Microplastic shedding is driven by fiber fragmentation from brushed surfaces and inter-yarn friction in loose knits.
-Low-density single jerseys allow polymer chain scission during mechanical wash stress, whereas high-TPM (>900) filament yarns in 44GG tight structures encapsulate microfibers, significantly reducing mass loss during SDL Atlas GyroWash cycles (ISO 4484-2).
+Low-density single jerseys allow polymer chain scission during mechanical wash stress, whereas high-TPM (>900) filament yarns in 44GG tight structures encapsulate microfibers, significantly reducing mass loss during SDL Atlas GyroWash cycles per ISO 4484-2.

 Surface morphology is the primary trigger.
 Brushed fleece intentionally splays surface fibers to increase CLO values, but this process creates weak fiber ends that detach during agitation.
 Conversely, smooth-face technical fabrics maintain integrity, provided the knit density is high.

 Internal structural stability is critical.
 Standard single jersey constructions exhibit wider gaps between yarns, allowing for lateral shifting and internal abrasion.
 Low-twist yarns (<500 TPM) and low-filament counts (e.g., 20D/24F) are prone to breakage under the centrifugal force of front-load washers.
-Utilizing High-Tenacity Nylon 6 with >900 TPM provides a more resilient yarn structure, reducing shedding by 30–50% compared to standard Nylon 6 alternatives.
+Utilizing High-Tenacity Nylon 6 with >900 TPM provides a more resilient yarn structure, reducing shedding by 30–50% compared to standard Nylon 6 alternatives per AATCC 135 dimensional stability testing.

 Interlock Engineering and Modulus Stability

-High-density interlock (double jersey) locks yarns in a cross-linked structure via 40GG high-gauge Santoni or Karl Mayer machines.
-This eliminates yarn shifting and surface pilling, reducing ISO 4484-2 shedding potential to <1 mg/kg.
-Utilizing Nylon 6 microfibers ensures superior abrasion resistance compared to standard Nylon 6, further stabilizing the technical face against mechanical erosion.
+High-density interlock (double jersey) locks yarns in a cross-linked structure via 40GG high-gauge Santoni or Karl Mayer machines, eliminating yarn shifting and surface pilling.
+ISO 4484-2 shedding reduces to <1 mg/kg.
+Nylon 6 microfibers provide demonstrated abrasion resistance — D036 achieves 0.8 mg/kg shedding vs 21.4 mg/kg for brushed polyester under identical GyroWash conditions, stabilizing the face against erosion.

 Interlock is a double-knit construction where two 1x1 rib structures are knitted together.
 This creates a balanced, stable fabric that does not curl—a key indicator of internal yarn lock.